Skip to main content

 Example: Streaming with a RAG Agent (using cURL)

-For a RAG Agent with ID your-rag-agent-id.
+For a RAG Agent with ID your-rag-agent-id and the most recent version of the config.

 Request:

-curl -N -X POST "http://your-api-base-url/v1/agents/your-rag-agent-id/invoke-rag-stream" \\
+curl -N -X POST "http://your-api-base-url/v1/agents/your-rag-agent-id/versions/latest/invoke-stream" \\

 -H "Authorization: Bearer your-jwt-token" \\